Comment on page

-If you are the first person in your team to try out illu.
-You can create an organization to start a free trial.
+If you are the first person in your team to try out illu, you can create an account and a new organization.
 You must complete this step through the website at app.illu.works.
+New organizations cannot be created through the mobile apps.
 Note: The person who creates the organization will be automatically set as an Admin and have the ability to manage Users and Billing for the organization.

-- 2.After creating your individual account, you will be taken to this page - Please select
+- 1.After creating your individual account, you will be taken to this page.
+Please select Create new organization

-- 3.Once you have named your organization and hit submit, you are good to go!
-You will be taken to your organization dashboard and ready to start inviting others and using illu's features.
+- 2.Once you have named your organization and hit submit, you are good to go!
+You will be taken to your organization dashboard and ready to start using illu's features and inviting your teammates.

 Note: Now you can use the account to log in on the illu Mobile App.
 When you do for the first time, please be sure to select Allow Notifications in the pop up at the end of the account creation process.

 Getting set up on illu takes less than 15 minutes and is always free for individuals!
 Follow the 5 easy steps below and you'll be well on your way to supercharging your frontline team.

 Workflows are the backbone of illu.
 They provide an easy way to share and verify common procedures in the field.
 Let's start off by exploring ready-to-go workflow templtes in the Workflow Library.

 - 3.Once you have found a workflow that matches your needs, click Import to pull the workflow into your newly created organization.
 Your workflow is now ready to be used